pierre-vigier/Perl6-Math-Matrix/README.md

 #### [atomic triangular](#boolean-properties)

-a.k.a frobenius matrix is a unit triangular matrix with one column of 'none zero values.
+a.k.a *Frobenius* matrix is a unit triangular matrix with one column of 'none zero values.

     $tri-matrix.is-triangular(:atomic);        # matrix in the example below would pass this test